Ghana Airways: Formative years

 A second Heron was delivered to the airline in 1959, and on 9 March, the first Douglas DC-3 entered service.
 Flights to London employed Bristol Britannia 102s wet-leased from BOAC from 16 April, leading to a reduction in Stratocruiser services and the retirement of the type after its final departure for London, via Barcelona, on 31 August.
 (BOAC's own Stratocruiser services on the route had ceased on 31 May.)
 By the end of 1959, an order for two Britannias was placed and a service to Conakry was introduced.
-In 1960 three Vickers Viscounts were ordered on 20 April.
+In 1960, three Vickers Viscounts were ordered on 20 April.
 Ghanaian President Kwame Nkrumah was accused of being too aligned to the West, and hence he entered into agreements with the Soviets and on 18 August, six Ilyushin Il-18s, at a cost of £670,000 each, were ordered.
-After having initially expected to be delivered on 20 November, the first two of six Il-18s was delivered to Accra on 3 December, and were initially crewed and maintained by Soviet personnel while Ghanaian personnel were trained.
+After having initially expected to be delivered on 20 November, the first two of six Il-18s was delivered to Accra on 3 December and were initially crewed and maintained by Soviet personnel while Ghanaian personnel were trained.
 The aircraft entered service on routes from Accra to Lagos and Dakar, to Addis Ababa via Kano, and Nairobi via Léopoldville.
-Net profits for the year 1960 totalled US$462,000.
+Net profits for the year 1960 totaled US$462,000.
 In November 1960, the USSR also delivered a single Antonov An-12 to Ghana Airways.

 The airline placed an order with Boeing in January 1961 for two Rolls-Royce Conway-powered Boeing 707-420s, and an order was also placed for three Vickers VC10s.
 The order for the two Boeings, valued at US$17,500,000, saw the airline planning flights to the United States from July 1962, with additional plans to begin flights to Tokyo and Sydney.
 A weekly Britannia service to Beirut, via Kano and Cairo, was inaugurated on 4 February 1961, making Ghana Airways the first West African airline to serve the Lebanese capital.